koppls/EURO2020_assignment/README.md

 This repository includes:
 * scraped data from UEFA.com (https://www.uefa.com/uefaeuro-2020/statistics/qualifying/players/)
-* Jupyter Notebook files to create a player scoring model and run an integer optimization to select the best players for the EURO 2020 Fantasy Football game on UEFA.com
+* Colab notebooks with code to create a player scoring model and run an integer optimization to select the best players for the EURO 2020 Fantasy Football game on UEFA.com